v12technology/fluxtion/docs/starting/get_started.md

 published: true
 ---
 # First Fluxtion application
-This example processes a stream of trade events calculating statisitics in a 5 second sliding window.
+This example processes a stream of trade events calculating statistics in a 5 second sliding window.
 Every second the three most active currency pairs by volume are logged to the screen.
+The code for the example is located [here](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/examples/quickstart/lesson-1).

 An understanding of Java and maven is required to complete this tutorial.
-The code for the example is located [here](https://github.com/v12technology/fluxtion/tree/2.10.11/examples/quickstart/lesson-1).

 ## Development process
 Building a Fluxtion application requires three steps
 1. Create a maven project with the required dependencies.
-1. Write processing logic using Fluxtion api's.
+1. Write processing logic using Fluxtion streaming api's.
-1. Integrate fluxtion generated processor into an application.
+1. Integrate generated processor into a user application.

 ### 1. Maven build